icon_notification notification-animation 2

 Outlining NRE, NRO and FCNR (B) bank accounts

 NRE account: It is a type of bank account that you can open in India as an NRI.
 It is maintained in Indian Rupee (₹).
-You can use it to deposit funds you earn abroad in foreign currency.
+You can use it to deposit funds you earn abroad.
 The bank uses the prevailing exchange rates to convert your foreign currency funds into Indian Rupees and deposits them into your account.
 The account suits those who want to use their foreign earnings to handle expenses in India.
-A key benefit of an NRE bank account is that you can freely repatriate, i.e., transfer the funds to overseas account without any limits.
+A key benefit of an NRE bank account is that you can freely repatriate, i.e., transfer the funds to your overseas account without any limits.
 The repatriable funds include both the principal amount and the interest earned in this account.
 Furthermore, the interest earned on the money deposited in this account is tax-free in India.

 Open an NRE account

-NRO account: It is yet another bank account that you as an NRI can open in India.
-It is a Rupee denominated account that you can use to deposit income earned in India such as rent, dividends, pensions, gifts and proceeds from the sale of immovable property received in India.
+NRO account: It is yet another bank account that you, as an NRI, can open in India.
+It is a Rupee-denominated account that you can use to deposit income earned in India, such as rent, dividends, pensions, gifts and proceeds from the sale of immovable property received in India.
 The account is suitable for NRIs who want to use income earned in India to manage their expenses in the country.

 Funds deposited in your NRO bank account can be classified as: